A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 In terms of earning requirements, Explorist is between Discoverist and Globalist, requiring 30 nights or 50,000 base points compared to 10 nights or 25,000 base points or 60 nights and 100,000 base points for World of Hyatt Discoverist and Globalist, respectively.

-But with respect to the perks on offer at Hyatt properties, Explorist appears closer to Discoverist than it does to Globalist.
+But concerning the perks on offer at Hyatt properties, Explorist appears closer to Discoverist than it does to Globalist.
 Explorist members will enjoy similar perks to Discoverist members, with little variation outside guaranteed room availability and a more significant percentage of bonus points.
 Top-tier Globalist members are offered perks a cut above, such as complimentary club access or breakfast, suite upgrade awards through Milestone Rewards, and space-available upgrades to standard suites.

-Simply, World of Hyatt Explorist is a middle-of-the-road elite status tier, offering perks to match.
+Simply put, World of Hyatt Explorist is a middle-of-the-road elite status tier, offering perks to match.
 For the right type of traveler, the perks and the requirements are more than sufficient.
 But for those who travel more and require more premium offerings or those who rarely travel and don't require several benefits, Hyatt's other tiers might be more rewarding and worth the investment to earn elite status.

 Hyatt Regency Harbour Sydney